-You can filter requirements from the current document by entering a condition in the Filter field, which is placed in the top right corner of the screen.
+You can filter objects from the current document by entering a condition in the Filter field, which is placed in the top right corner of the screen.
 To move quickly to the Filter field, press CtrlShiftF.

 To display a list of suggestions for available filtering conditions, press ↓ or just start typing.